A career expert’s reflection on how to start assessing your career options.

 1. O*NET Online

 The U.S. Department of Labor’s O*NET Online system offers the most comprehensive database of job titles on the internet.
+It is definitively one of the best career exploration websites.
 Enter a job title into the Occupation Quick Search window in the top right corner of the page, and a list of all related job titles in the database appear with a link.
 Each link leads to a detailed report for a given job title with a wealth of information about it.
 You will see a sun icon next to the job title if it has a bright outlook and a leaf if it intersects with sustainability.

 Unique features: